-Advanced or metastatic colorectal cancer expressing the wild type KRAS gene (i.e., negative for the KRAS mutation), or advanced or metastatic adenocarcinoma of the small bowel expressing the wild type KRAS gene
+Advanced or metastatic colorectal cancer expressing the wild type KRAS gene (i.e., negative for the KRAS mutation), advanced or metastatic anal adenocarcinoma expressing the wild type KRAS gene, or advanced or metastatic adenocarcinoma of the small bowel expressing the wild type KRAS gene

 Squamous cell carcinoma of the head and neck

 Squamous cell skin cancer for regional recurrence or distant metastases

 Continued use of cetuximab is considered not medically necessary for persons whose disease has progressed with cetuximab or who have developed intolerance to this drug.

 Aetna considers cetuximab experimental and investigational when used in combination with other monoclonal antibodies, and for use in persons who have previously been treated with panitumumab (Vectibix) because its effectiveness or these indications has not been established.

 Aetna considers cetuximab experimental and investigational for the treatment of members with the following types of cancers (not an all inclusive list) since its effectiveness for these indications has not been established.

 Aetna considers K-ras (KRAS) gene (or genetics) analysis medically necessary for predicting non-response to cetuximab in the treatment of metastatic colorectal cancer and small bowel adenocarcinoma (see CPB 352 - Tumor Markers).